wp-hotelier/wp-hotelier-uncode/README.md

 This extension lets you to integrate the [WP Hotelier - WordPress Booking Plugin](https://wphotelier.com/) with the [Uncode WordPress Theme](https://themeforest.net/item/uncode-creative-multiuse-wordpress-theme/13373220), supporting all available features: page builder, typography options, customization, etc.

+You can see Uncode with WP Hotelier in action [here](http://uncode.wphotelier.com/).

 Requires WP Hotelier and Uncode.
 Uncode is a premium theme and is not included in any WP Hotelier offer.
 In order to use it you need to buy a license [here](https://themeforest.net/item/uncode-creative-multiuse-wordpress-theme/13373220).

 ## How to install